Mobile App Development in Baghdad

 Who delivers mobile app development in Baghdad?

-Ijjad builds iOS, Android, and React Native mobile apps for Baghdad businesses — bilingual Arabic-English UX, Iraqi payment integrations, App Store and Play Store launch support, and 12–20 week typical delivery.
-Senior team in Amman with 20+ Saudi enterprise digital products shipped since 2014.
-Baghdad mobile app scope set after discovery.
+Ijjad builds iOS, Android, and React Native mobile apps for Baghdad businesses — bilingual Arabic-English UX, Iraqi payment integrations, and store-launch support.
+Ijjad reports 20+ government and enterprise digital products.
+Supporting client records are private.
+Baghdad mobile-app scope and timeline are set after discovery.

 - Stack: React Native (cross-platform), or native Swift/Kotlin for performance-critical apps.